paretomansmartvotesim/paretomansmartvotesim.github.io/star.md

 comment = "Description: this should be like ncase's 'drag the voter' examples, with a normalizing score voter.
 This voter should have a series of circles, where the closest one intersects the closest candidate and the farthest one the farthest candidate.
 Thus, as you moved the voter or candidates the circles would change size."
 %}

-Normalizing as above is a pretty weak strategy.
-To strategize even more strongly, voters could look at polls to see which candidates are the frontrunners and use them as the endpoints for normalization.
+Voters can further maximize their vote's effect.
+Voters could look at polls to see which candidates are the frontrunners and use them as the endpoints for normalization.
 Any candidate better would get a 5, and any candidate worse would get a 0.
 In other words, the scores are clipped.

 Again, one more consideration is made for STAR voting as opposed to score voting.
 The voter strategically gives different scores to each frontrunner.